mewt/unk/README.md

 ### 20299624

 Need to cut out the height of the switches and stabilizer so I can push the  thickness limit.
 It'll be using 6mm spacer.
+The original uncut version is on the left.

 <img width="650" src="/assets/switch-cut.jpg">